• CONNECT WITH A FINANCIAL PLANNER » CONTACT US | CALL: 1-323-905-4380 |

 Further Reading: Tax Planning For Gay Couples

-Gay Marriage Penalty When Owning Real Estate
+Gay Marriage Tax Penalty You Own Real Estate

 There are a variety of tax benefits and tax deductions for owning real estate.
 Unfortunately, many real estate tax breaks are the same whether you are married or single.
 The mortgage deduction is limited to a tax deduction for the interest on a $750,000 mortgage, whether you are single or married.
 As a financial planner who resides in Los Angeles and Palm Springs, I’ll tell you this is a big deal for many of my clients who are gay couples.
-The typical home value of homes in West Hollywood is $1,039,419, according to Zillow.
+The typical home value in West Hollywood is $1,039,419, according to Zillow.
 A single-family home in Palm Springs is not far behind this number.
 Even my friends in lower-cost states like Kentucky and Indiana tend to live in the more expensive neighborhoods.

 SALT CAP Marriage Penalty For Gay Couples